Rapid COVID-19 Test – Beverly Hills, Los Angeles

 What is Rapid COVID Testing?

-The rapid COVID test kit is a quick, safe, and noninvasive method to check if you have coronavirus.
+The rapid antibody kit is a quick, safe, and noninvasive method to check if you have Coronavirus antibodies.
 When exposed to any type of microbe, the human body produces an immune response.
 White blood cells are activated and begin the fight against the infection.
 Part of your immune response depends on the production of antibodies that battle infections.

-The rapid COVID test kit detects antibodies against COVID-19in your bloodstream.
+The rapid COVID-19 antibody kit detects antibodies against COVID-19 in your bloodstream.
 There are two types of antibodies that the human body produces when exposed to COVID-19: IgM and IgG.
-IgM antibodies typically rise 1 week after infection whereas IgG starts rising 2 weeks after infection.
+IgM antibodies typically rise 5 days after infection whereas IgG starts rising 2 weeks after infection.
+Our rapid antibody kits will provide you with both IgM and IgG results.

 How does it work?

-The rapid COVID test kit looks very similar to standard pregnancy tests.
-It only requires a blood sample to detect antibodies against coronavirus in your bloodstream.
+The rapid COVID antigen test kits use an analyzer to process the the nasal swab specimen to detect the presence of covid-19 infection and reveal results in 15 minutes.
+The antibody test kit looks very similar to standard pregnancy tests.
+It only requires a blood sample to detect antibodies against the Coronavirus in your bloodstream.
 Our physicians will perform a simple finger prick, obtain your blood sample, and add a few drops of your blood sample into the testing well to check if the antibodies are present.